gingerchew/fete/README.md

 evt.emit('my-custom-event', { detail: 'hi :)' }); // hi :)

 evt.off('my-custom-event', myHandler);
+// or use one to run the handler one time evt.one('my-custom-event', myHandler);
 ```

 If you need to namespace events, pass a string to the first parameter.